paulrouget/vianaic/README.md

 ## V1 vs. V2

-There are 2 versions of Vianaic: V1 and V2. **For the sake of simplicity: this website is about V2 for now. **.
+There are 2 versions of Vianaic: V1 and V2. **For the sake of simplicity: this website is about V2 for now**.

 V1 is the original version and it's the prettier of the two, with its long, swooping and low-hanging letters.
-V2 is the updated Vianaic which removed many of the low-hanging letters and replaced them with letters that stay at or above baseline.
-The purpose of this was to minimize overlapping if you intend to use Vianaic for journaling or anything which would require multiple horizontal lines of text.
+V2 is the updated Vianaic which removed many of the low-hanging letters and replaced them with letters that stay at/or above baseline.
+The purpose of this was to minimize overlapping if you have intended to use Vianaic for journaling or anything which would require multiple horizontal lines of text.

 ## About this website